Outreach: Invest and Invite (Luke 15)

 It’s possible to never get lost spatially, but to be very lost relationally.
 It’s possible for two people to be very close to each other physically, while at the same time remaining completely disconnected relationally.
 God does know where you are, but may be disconnected with him.
 You can be lost without even knowing it.
 If you’ve ever driven a car for any length of time, you know how easy it is to get lost.

 But hear this: the fact that God calls you lost means that he considers you valuable.
-He’s not insulting you.
+He's not being insulting.
 You have things that are missing that you don’t consider lost.
 If I asked you, “Are they lost?” you’d reply, “No, they’re not lost.
 I don’t know where they are, but they’re just missing.
 I wouldn’t call them lost.”
 If I asked you where your high school diploma is, you may not be able to find it, but you may not consider it to be lost either.
 Why?
 It’s not that important to you.
 You haven’t been trying to find it, because it’s not really going to help you in any way.
 The more valuable something is, the more you are going to search for it.

 You are so valuable to God that he sacrificed his own Son for you.
 The thought of you reconnecting with him brings such joy and excitement to God that he’s going to throw a party for you that he will never again throw for me.
 God’s heart is for you.
 When you come back, he welcomes you with wide-open arms.
-He’s inviting you to enter into relationship with you right now.
+He’s inviting you to enter into a relationship with you right now.
 He sent his Son to pay for all that you’ve done wrong, and he’s just waiting to throw a party for you, because God considers you to be valuable.

 There’s a second application that we can make, and it’s addressed to those of us who are found.
 It’s to those of us who are the searchers, and the application is this: have you joined with the Father in the search?
 Or are we just sitting around the campfire, roasting marshmallows, talking about the search, maybe even studying books about the search – but never searching?
 After all, we’ve been found.
 And even though we’re now searchers, we’ve discovered that we like some of the other searchers.
 It’s a lot more fun to hang around with other searchers than to go out there and actually search.
 Jesus’ question is: have you joined in the search?